evanguarnaccia/dss-yolo-train/README.md

 The imported project may have broken links to external storage, and the connections will need to be remapped before the import can complete.

-## Step 4: Critical Customization (Environment Variable)
+### Step 4: Customize Environment Variable

 This project requires a user-defined **Project Variable** to function correctly.
-This variable tells the recipes which specific identifier to use in your environment.
+This variable is the location in S3 of the images.

 1. Go to **Project Settings** (gear icon) $\rightarrow$ **Variables**.
 2. Under the **"Custom Project Variables"** section, click **`+ Add a new variable`**.